bfarmilo/db_connect/README.md

 * Use | & ! in search for OR AND NOT respectively
 * Update the 'Application Area' and 'Watch Items' through markdown-enabled edit boxes
 * clicking on the patent will open a patent Detail view with full text, pulled from the USPTO if not already in the DB
+* clicking on Show Images from the Detail view will launch a resizable image viewer
 * Patent detail view has option to launch full PDF it in your native PDF viewer (assuming dropbox folders properly connected)
 * Download New Patents will enable lists of patents to be downloaded to the DB
-* rudimentary claim construction search mode.
-When you select 'Terms (markman)' or 'Constructions (Markman)' as your search field the table will update to Markman view
+* Cycle between multiple databases hosted by the sql server
+* Markman view for claim constructions if applicable
 * In Markman view clicking on the page number will launch the order in your native PDF viewer (assuming dropbox folders properly connected)

 Currently very much a work-in-progress.